Your First Therapy Session: A Survival Guide

 Your therapist will spend their first few sessions with you asking a bunch of questions so they can understand you and what you want to accomplish in therapy.

 If you’re with a good therapist, they should be able to talk you through the process and make you feel more comfortable.
 Even in an assessment session, you might laugh, or be moved, or have an insight about yourself right away.
-But that doesn’t always happen, and even the best therapist can’t get around the fact that they need to take in a lot of information.
-Inevitably, this takes away some of the immediacy or warmth of the connection you might otherwise experience with them.

 Getting to Know You

-The assessment is undoubtedly the most awkward part of therapy, but the awkwardness doesn’t necessarily end when it’s done.
 Just like when you’re dating, or making a new friend, or starting a new job and getting to know your co-workers, it can take some time for you and your therapist to really start to “get” each other and to find your rhythm together.

-While good therapists are skilled at empathy and communication, they’re also human.
-It might take them a little while to learn what certain subjects mean to you and how to tell when you’re joking.
+For example, it might take your therapist a little while to learn what certain subjects mean to you and how to tell when you’re joking.
 In the same way, it will probably take you a while to get to know your therapist’s quirks, sense of humor, and way of working with you.

-In your first sessions, expect to have jokes that misfire and to have to explain yourself more than you will later.
 For example, if lettuce makes you really sad, your therapist isn’t going to instantly understand why.
-But once you tell your story to them, they’ll be more sympathetic and will understand the next time you bring it up.
+But once you tell your story to your therapist, they’ll be more sympathetic and will understand the next time you bring it up.
 They might even be able to help you figure out the deeper meaning behind the sadness of lettuce.
 But they’ll have to know your story—the dots that connect lettuce and sadness for you—first.

 Expectation Versus Reality